 The Serralves Foundation Museum is the 2nd most visited museum in Portugal.

-To avoid the queue at the entrance, you can book your ticket online: entrance ticket to the Serralves Foundation.
+👉 To avoid waiting in line, you can book your ticket online: entry ticket to the Serralves Foundation.

 The Castelo do Queijo

 Located north of the district of Foz do Douro, the Forte de São Francisco do Queijo aka the Castelo do Queijo (the Castle of the Cheese) is an imposing fortress built in the 15th century to protect the city from pirates from North Africa.
 The fort was completely restored in the 17th century to defend the region from attacks by the Spanish fleet.